Compiègne: The University of Technology of Compiègne

 Compiègne is home to the University of Technology of Compiègne (UTC), one of the top ranking engineering school in France, founded as a Technology University in 1972 to provide an alternative to the traditional "grandes écoles" for students interested in technologies and applied science.

 Transport

 Compiègne station offers connections with Paris, Amiens, Cambrai and several regional destinations.
 The nearest motorway is the A1 Paris-Lille.
 The nearest airport is Charles de Gaulle Airport, located 58 km south west of the commune.

 Cycling

 Since 1977, Compiègne is the traditional start city of the famous Paris–Roubaix bicycle race.
-It was also the finish city of 3rd stage in the 2007 Tour de France.
+It was also the finish city of the 3rd stage in the 2007 Tour de France.